-We also provide vegetable growing workshops, hands on practical sessions which include: Urban farming methods, small scale ‘home’ growing and much more whilst not forgetting that cuppa tea and biscuits!
+We provide vegetable growing workshops, hands on practical sessions which include: Urban farming methods, small scale ‘home’ growing and much more.
+Oh and there is always a cuppa tea and biscuits!

-So, if you’re new to gardening, a keen beginner or more experienced grower we’re sure they’ll be something for you at the Kernel!!
+New to gardening?
+Maybe a keen beginner or even a more experienced grower?
+We are sure there is something for you at the Urban Farm.

 We hold three open volunteering sessions each week: